higopika/waste-product-classification-server/README.md

 3. Install the requirements'txt file - pip install -r requirements.txt
 4. Download the dataset data.zip (https://drive.google.com/drive/folders/1DKgp7wyM6SoV-sTBTUAjZkEsC_Nzt4I_?usp=drive_link
 ) and store it in data folder (create a folder with the name "data")
+6. Initialize dvc using the command - dvc init
-5. Type the command - dvc dag - to see the stages of the project
+7. Type the command - dvc dag - to see the stages of the project
-6. To run the experiment - dvc exp run
+8. To run the experiment - dvc exp run

 REFERENCES